JWalshe86/lab-tests-online-jw/TESTING_dockercompose.md

 docker-compose exec -T cli bash -c "yarn --version"

 # Should have a running Drupal 9 site served by nginx on port 8080
-docker-compose exec -T cli bash -c "curl -kL http://nginx:8080" | grep "Drush Site-Install"
+docker-compose exec -T cli bash -c "curl -kL http://nginx:8080" | grep "Welcome to Drush Site-Install"

-# Should have a "drupal" Solr core
-docker-compose exec -T cli bash -c "curl solr:8983/solr/admin/cores?action=STATUS\&core=drupal"

-# Should be able to reload "drupal" Solr core
-docker-compose exec -T cli bash -c "curl solr:8983/solr/admin/cores?action=RELOAD\&core=drupal"

-# Check Solr has 8.x config in "drupal" core
-docker-compose exec -T solr bash -c "cat /var/solr/data/drupal/conf/schema.xml | grep solr-8.x"

-# redis-6 Should be running Redis v6.0
-docker-compose exec -T redis sh -c "redis-server --version" | grep "v=6."

-# redis-6 Should be able to see Redis databases
-docker-compose exec -T redis sh -c "redis-cli CONFIG GET databases"

-# redis-6 databases should be populated
-docker-compose exec -T redis sh -c "redis-cli dbsize" | grep -Ev "^0$"

 # Should be able to db-export and db-import the database
 docker-compose exec -T cli bash -c "drush sql-dump --result-file /app/test.sql"